ouha1001/Matice_Operation/README.md

 Here's a brief rundown of how this code works:

-* The constructor MainWindow() initializes the components of the UI.
+* The constructor Index() initializes the components of the UI.

 * The Button_Click methods handle the various button clicks on the UI.
 These include clearing the fields, performing the selected operation, and more.